jeffreypersons/Penguin-Quest/Assets/Plugins/crosstales/Common/README.txt

-﻿# crosstales LLC - Common package 2020.1.3
+﻿# crosstales LLC - Common package 2020.2.0

 ## Description
 This folder and its content is needed for all assets from "crosstales LLC".

-Please DON'T DELETE anything except "Prefabs" and "UI" or the assets won't work anymore!
+Please DON'T DELETE anything except the folders "Prefabs" and "UI"!
+Otherwise, the assets won't work anymore!